se-edu/guides/tutorials/ab3TracingCode.md

 >
 > —  Robert C. Martin Clean Code: A Handbook of Agile Software Craftsmanship

-When trying to understand an unfamiliar code base, one common strategy used is to trace some representative execution path through the code base.
+When trying to understand an unfamiliar code base, one common strategy used is to _trace_ some representative execution path through the code base.
 One easy way to trace an execution path is to use a debugger to step through the code.
-In this tutorial, you will be using the IntelliJ IDEA’s debugger to trace the execution path of a specific user command.
+In this tutorial, you will be using the IntelliJ IDEA’s debugger to trace the execution path of a specific user command to:
+**(a) learn how to use a debugger to trace code**, and
+**(b) get a preliminary sense of how AB3's code works**.

 ## Before we start